Mahe Seychelles Travel Guide

 Communicate your dietary needs to your hotel prior to arrival for best results.

-They may make special arrangements for meals.
+They may make special preparations for meals.

-Smaller local establishments may have less experience with specific dietary requests.
+Little local establishments may have less experience with specific dietary requests.

-Larger resorts often dedicated chefs and kitchens to handle dietary restrictions.
+Big resorts often dedicated chefs and kitchens to handle dietary restrictions.

 Some resorts or private chefs Creole cooking classes, providing hands-on experience with local ingredients and techniques.